icnocop/flare-lang.github.io/language-reference.md

 callers, and macros cannot refer to variables in callers unless they are explicitly passed to the macro as part of its fragment parameters.

 Macros are expanded when a module is loaded.
-This means that even if a module containing a macro is reloaded, it will not trigger re-expansion of that macro in other modules.
 Macros can invoke other macros.
 Circular invocation of macros is considered an error.

 ### Agents and Message Passing